 Tiny House Grants (2026 Guide)

-• USDA Section 504 offers up to $10,000 grants for very low-income rural homeowners age 62+ for home repairs on permanent foundations.
+• USDA Section 504: The most robust federal program offers up to $10,000 for rural, very low-income homeowners (age 62+) to repair or modernize homes on permanent foundations.

 USDA Section 504 Home Repair Grants